phax/ph-commons/README.md

 #ph-tree
 A special tree management project.

-  * `com.helger.commons.tree` - contains interfaces for a basic tree and a basic tree item
+  * `com.helger.tree` - contains interfaces and implementations for a basic tree and a basic tree item
-  * `com.helger.commons.tree.simple` - contains a simple generic tree implementation.
-  * `com.helger.commons.tree.utils.build` - contains a utility class to build a tree from hierarchical parent-child relations.
-  * `com.helger.commons.tree.utils.search` - search within a tree with ID
+  * `com.helger.tree.io` - special file system tree
+  * `com.helger.tree.singleton` - special tree class singletons for easy proxying of the tree interfaces.
-  * `com.helger.commons.tree.utils.sort` - utility classes to sort trees by ID or by values.
+  * `com.helger.tree.sort` - utility classes to sort trees by ID or by values.
-  * `com.helger.commons.tree.utils.walk` - utility classes to visit all leafs of a tree
-  * `com.helger.commons.tree.utils.xml` - convert a tree into a generic XML.
+  * `com.helger.tree.util` - contains a utility class to build a tree from hierarchical parent-child relations, search a tree and visit a tree.
-  * `com.helger.commons.tree.withid` - contains a generic tree, where each item has an ID (which must not be unique)
+  * `com.helger.tree.withid` - contains a generic tree, where each item has an ID (which must not be unique)
-  * `com.helger.commons.tree.withid.folder` - a specialized tree which separates into "files" and "folders"
+  * `com.helger.tree.withid.folder` - a specialized tree which separates into "files" and "folders"
-  * `com.helger.commons.tree.withid.unique` - a special tree where each item has an ID that must be unique so that each leaf can be identified easily.
+  * `com.helger.tree.withid.unique` - a special tree where each item has an ID that must be unique so that each leaf can be identified easily.
+  * `com.helger.tree.xml` - convert a tree into a generic XML.

 ##Maven usage
 Add the following to your pom.xml to use this artifact: